iblh/material-theme-docs/intro-en.md

 - `divider`: set `true` to add a divider before the footer
 - `theme`: set `true` to display a link to the theme site
-- `support`: set `true` to display a link to ask for help and support
-- `feedback`: set `true` to display a link to send a feedback
-- `material`: set `true` to display a link to the Material Design Guideline

 #### card_elevation